-- a) strengthen the overall quality and diversity of the retail and leisure offer within the City Centre to reinforce its position as the principal shopping and leisure destination within the region; - b) deliver balanced improvements to the City Centre through providing a significantly increased retail and leisure offer in a form that reflects and builds upon its unique individual characteristics and strengths; and - c) provide major improvements to connectivity and the quality of public realm within the City Centre including through the creation of new and enhanced pedestrian and cycle routes, and public spaces.
+- a) strengthen the overall quality and diversity of the retail and leisure offer within the City Centre to reinforce its position as the principal shopping and leisure destination within the region; - deliver balanced improvements to the City Centre through providing a significantly increased retail and leisure offer in a form that reflects and builds upon its unique individual characteristics and strengths; and - c) provide major improvements to connectivity and the quality of public realm within the City Centre including through the creation of new and enhanced pedestrian and cycle routes, and public spaces.

-3.91 The intu Broadmarsh Centre and intu Victoria Centre both make an important contribution to the City Centre's retail offer.
-They have traditionally performed a fundamental anchoring role in terms of their location which helps to generate high levels of footfall on the traditional shopping streets between them at the heart of the City's retail core.

-- 3.92 The Retail Study (2015) confirms that there is capacity for significant growth in the City Centre's retail floorspace over the plan period, most of which is expected to be accommodated by expansion of existing indoor centres.
+- 3.91 The intu Broadmarsh Centre and intu Victoria Centre both make an important contribution to the City Centre's retail offer.
+They have traditionally performed a fundamental anchoring role in terms of their location which helps to generate high levels of footfall on the traditional shopping streets between them at the heart of the City's retail core. - 3.92 The Retail Study (2015) confirms that there is capacity for significant growth in the City Centre's retail floorspace over the plan period, most of which is expected to be accommodated by expansion of existing indoor centres.
 The phasing of any new major retail floorspace is critical in delivering a balanced retail offer across the City Centre and to achieve a strong and stable equilibrium to maintain the vitality and viability of the City Centre's Primary Shopping Area.
-A phased and balanced delivery of investment in the intu Broadmarsh and intu Victoria Centres has been agreed with the Centre's owners. intu, and secured through a development agreement.
+A phased and balanced delivery of investment in the intu Broadmarsh and intu Victoria Centres has been agreed with the Centres's owners. intu, and secured through a development agreement.
 This phasing seeks to raise the City Centre's performance as a retail and leisure destination of regional and national significance and optimise wider regeneration benefits, especially those in the Southern Gateway1.
 Refurbishment and remodelling of the existing intu Victoria Centre was completed in 2015 and planning permission for a major extension and remodelling of the northern part of Centre was granted in July 2014.
 In January 2016 planning permission was granted to redevelop the intu Broadmarsh Centre including remodelled and improved entrances and leisure provision.
-These development proposals are a priority for the City Council. - 3.93 The intu Broadmarsh Centre forms a major part of the Primary Shopping Area and also occupies a prominent position within the Southern Gateway area.
-Protracted uncertainty about the timing of major remodelling proposals has resulted in a sustained period of underinvestment in the fabric of the shopping centre and a number of neighbouring properties, coupled with a growing level of vacancies and short term occupiers.
-This has had a negative effect on the retail offer and the physical environment in the southern part of the City Centre and in turn on the overall vitality and viability of the City Centre, whilst also having an undermining effect on the achievement of wider regeneration objectives. - 3.94 Delivering major improvements to the intu Broadmarsh Centre is not only critical to raising the performance and profile of Nottingham as a shopping and leisure destination, but is also fundamental to achieving a positive gateway to the City Centre from the south, a range of transport improvements, including upgraded bus station facilities, high quality linkages with Nottingham Station and better connectivity with major development sites such as site allocation PA66 (Castle Quarter, Maid Marian Way College Site).
-Incorporation of other complementary uses would add to the overall benefits arising from the development. - 3.95 Given the present weaknesses and identified underperformance of the southern part of the Primary Shopping Area, and the importance of securing substantial improvements in the southern part of the City Centre in order to optimise the delivery of wider regeneration benefits, investment at Broadmarsh is the most important priority for major retail development within the City Centre.
+These development proposals are a priority for the City Council.